ascgliding/flights310/Documents/README_USER.rst

     *   Warning Days and Warning Email.

         The number of days before a task is predicted to be required before an email is sent.
-The Warning EMail is self-evident.
+The Warning EMail can be a list of email addresses.
+        Where there is a list each email should be separated by a comma, space or semi-colon.

     *   Completion.